 The head of MAGNUS's Kidnap & Negotiations division is a former combatant of an Israeli intelligence agency, with years of operational experience in the field.
-The division consists of 15 global- field operatives from different nationalities, all of which are former combatants of the major worldwide intelligence agencies.
-In addition to its team of experts, our special global network of strategic alliances can provide valuable assistance in times of need.
+The division consists of 15 internationally based field operatives from different nationalities, all of which are former combatants of the major worldwide intelligence agencies.
+In addition to its team of experts, our network of strategic alliances can provide valuable assistance in times of need.

 While travelling abroad, young people in particular are susceptible to the influence of drugs, alcohol and social anxiety that may lead to a state of psychosis.